 When Rafael Cagali took the fine dining space in east London’s Town Hall Hotel he had some big shoes to fill, the intimate dining space having previously been home firstly to Nuno Mendes’ Michelin-starred Viajante and then Lee Westcott’s also highly-acclaimed The Typing Room.
 The hotel has had links with high-end gastronomy since opening and there was a feeling that its owners were looking for even greater things with its next signing.

 Da Terra’s modern European menu combines the flavours of Cagali’s Brazilian and Italian roots with flair and humour (a figurine of Teenage Mutant Ninja Turtle Rafael makes an appearance).
-Dishes on the two tasting menus (seven or 10-courses with a five-course lunch menu also available) are perfunctorily described by their three main ingredients but deliver much more – a chicken dish comprises separate components such as a crispy foot with egg, and wing heart and liver with onion and truffle, while bread comes as a standalone course served with bone marrow and a trio of butters.
+Dishes on the two tasting menus (a 'short' seven course menu is served at lunch, or a 'long' 10-course one) are perfunctorily described by their three main ingredients but deliver much more, including some surprising elements that you won't find anywhere else in the capital.